 We are a clinical-stage specialty pharmaceutical company that is focused on developing and commercializing therapeutics and drug delivery systems for treating diseases of the eye.
 EGP-437, our first and only product in clinical trials, incorporates a reformulated topically active corticosteroid, dexamethasone phosphate, that is delivered into the ocular tissues through our proprietary innovative drug delivery system, the EyeGate® II Delivery System.
 EGP-437 is being developed under the 505(b)(2) New Drug Application, or NDA, regulatory pathway for drugs submitted for approval to the U.S. Food and Drug Administration, or FDA, which enables an applicant to rely, in part, on the FDA's findings of safety and efficacy for an existing product, or published literature, in support of its NDA.
-The EyeGate® II Delivery System and EGP-437 are designed to address two major issues in ophthalmic medicine: lack of patient compliance and safety.
 The EyeGate® II Delivery System features a compact, elegant, and easy-to-use device that we believe has the potential to deliver drugs non-invasively and quickly into the ocular tissues through the use of iontophoresis, which can accelerate the onset of action, dramatically reduce treatment frequency versus eye drops and sustain therapeutic effect.
 The EyeGate® II Delivery System is easy-to-use, only takes a few minutes to employ and has been utilized to administer more than 1,700 experimental treatments.
 We hold worldwide commercialization rights to the EyeGate® II Delivery System.

 As we are in our developmental stage, we have not generated any revenue.
-We have never been profitable and, from December 26, 2004 (inception) through March 31, 2015, our losses from operations have been \$59.7 million.
-Our net loss was approximately \$2.8 million and \$0.9 million for the three months ended March 31, 2015 and 2014, respectively.
+We have never been profitable and, from December 26, 2004 (inception) through June 30, 2015, our losses from operations have been \$61.2 million.
+Our net loss was approximately \$4.3 million and \$1.5 million for the six months ended June 30, 2015 and 2014, respectively.
+Similarly,our net loss was approximately \$1.5 million and \$0.6 million for the three months ended June 30, 2015 and 2014, respectively.
 We expect to incur significant expenses and increasing operating losses for the foreseeable future as we continue the development and clinical trials of, and seek regulatory approval for, our EGP-437 and EyeGate® II Delivery System, or the EGP-437 Combination Product, and any other product candidates we advance to clinical development.
-If we obtain regulatory approval for the EGP-437 Combination Product, we expect to incur significant expenses in order to create an infrastructure to support the commercialization of the EGP-437 Combination Product, including sales, marketing and distribution functions.
+If we obtain regulatory approval for the EGP-437 Combination Product, including sales, marketing and distribution functions.